shakedshoshan/social-media-sport-pred/README.md

 - **Post Creation**: Users can create posts with content and predictions, sharing their insights and opinions on sports events.
 - **Group Management**: Users can create and join groups using unique secret codes, fostering community interaction and engagement.
 - **Event Predictions**: Users can make predictions on sports events, view others' predictions, and track their prediction history.
-- **Real-time Chat**: Group chat functionality allows users to communicate in real-time, enhancing the interactive experience.
+- **Chat**: Group chat functionality allows users to communicate, enhancing the interactive experience.
 - **User Profiles**: Users can view and manage their profiles, including followers and following lists, and see their activity history.
 - **Responsive Design**: The application is optimized for both desktop and mobile devices, ensuring a seamless user experience across platforms.
 - **Web Scraping**: Utilizes web scraping to gather and display sports event data, providing users with up-to-date information.